Should my business register for VAT? In this VAT registration guide, we will take a look at the process that is involved.

 Invoicing your clients, once you are registered for VAT

-It is important to note, that once you are registered for VAT, you will need to know how to add VAT when you create your invoices for your work.
+It is important to note that once you are registered for VAT, you will need to know how to add VAT when creating your work invoices.

-If you are also recharging expenses to your client, you will also need to be aware of the correct process when doing this.
+If you are also recharging expenses to your client, you must be aware of the correct process here.

-Therefore, once registered, the business must charge VAT on its fees or sales to its customers.
+Therefore, the business must charge VAT on its fees or sales to its customers once registered.
 When you come to charge VAT on your invoices, this applies from the date of your registration for VAT.
 The current standard rate of VAT is 20%.

 Example of charging VAT